bikeshedders/xchacha-rfc/xchacha.md

-The eXtended-nonce ChaCha cipher construction (XChaCha) allows for ChaCha-based ciphersuites to accept a 192-bit nonce with similar guarantees to the original construction (except a much lower probability of nonce misuse occurring, which is a security boon).
+The eXtended-nonce ChaCha cipher construction (XChaCha) allows for ChaCha-based ciphersuites to accept a 192-bit nonce with similar guarantees to the original construction, except with a much lower probability of nonce misuse occurring.
+This enables XChaCha constructions to be stateless, while retaining the same security assumptions as ChaCha.

 This document defines XChaCha20, which uses HChaCha20 to convert the key and part of the nonce into a subkey, which is in turn used with the